 When we travel, we tend to let go of routines.
 There’s just something about getting in that car or boarding that plane that throws our conventional lifestyle aside.
 I encourage you to lean into new opportunities when they arise but also be gentle with yourself with change.
 Slowly change your daily structure instead of jolting yourself into a new and temporary one.

-If certain routines really work for you, don’t break them (or at least experiment with ways to adjust them).
+If certain routines really work for you, don’t break them.
+At the very least,experiment with ways to adjust them.
 Exercise is a common routine I hear my clients regularly report breaking on work travel, even though they say exercising brings them joy.
 Foster your joy while traveling.
 Your time is valuable time – How you spend it matters.

 For the best self-care while traveling for work, take control of what you can through preparation, routines, and time management.
 You will feel some discomfort, but all your resources will be well suited to tackle even the longest of work trips if you feel grounded in your ability to control your own success.